gatsbyjs/gatsby/docs/docs/unit-testing.md

 ```

 The final config setting is `transformIgnorePatterns`.
 This is very important,
 and is different from what you'll find in other Jest guides.
-The reason we need
+The reason that you
-this is because Gastby includes un-transpiled ES6 code.
-By default Jest doesn't
+need this is because Gastby includes un-transpiled ES6 code.
+By default Jest
-try to transform code inside `node_modules`, so you will get an error like this:
+doesn't try to transform code inside `node_modules`, so you will get an error
+like this:

 ```
 /my-blog/node_modules/gatsby/cache-dir/gatsby-browser-entry.js:1